waseemkhalifa/portfolio/README.md

-# waseem-portfolio
+# Portfolio
-A collection of scripts I'm working on/have worked on for my self development.
+A collection of programs & scripts I've worked on worked for my self development.
 Scripts will cover R, Python, ML &amp; SQL to begin with.